StellaKim1230/side-project-v1/.github/pull_request_template.md

-## 🧑‍💻 PR 내용
+## PR contents

-수정/추가한 내용을 적어주세요.
+Please write any corrections or additions.

 ## Issue number and link

-이슈 번호를 연결해주세요.
+Please link the issue number.

-## 📸 스크린샷
+## 📸 Screen shot

-스크린샷을 첨부해주세요.
+Please attach a screenshot.